featherhttp/tutorial/README.md

     The preceding code:

      - Exposes a `Todos` property, which represents the list of todo items in the database.
      - `UseInMemoryDatabase` initializes the in memory database storage.
 Data is only be persisted while the app is running.
+Each time the app is restarted, the previous data is lost.

 3. Use `dotnet watch` to run the server-side app:

     ```
     dotnet watch run
     ```